I don’t know about you, but I think Arkham belongs on the list of Fictional Places I Wouldn’t Want to Visit. Kind of like this…

-And speaking of the ladies of Gotham, I’m still not feelin’ Barbara’s storyline here.
-Absolutely no offense against Erin Richards, but the character she plays really isn’t given much to do other than have emotional tantrums.
+Speaking of the ladies of Gotham, I’m still not feelin’ Barbara’s storyline here.
+No offense against Erin Richards, but the character she plays really isn’t given much to do other than have emotional tantrums.
 Though I confess it was fun to watch Barbara get ticked off at little Ivy on the phone.

 Though this reveals something deep-down I’ve disliked about Barbara all along – she’s just not that smart.
-She’s two crying fits away from becoming TSTL for me.
+She’s two crying fits away from becoming TSTL.
 (That means “Too Stupid To Live,” in case you were curious.)
-Such as in this case: seriously, Babs, you can’t tell that was a little girl on the other end of the line, not an adult woman?
+Such as in this case: seriously, Babs, you can’t tell that was a little girl on the other end of the line?
 Okay, maybe she might make a mistake like that if she was emotional and didn’t think it through.
-But that’s my chief issue with her – Barbara doesn’t seem to think things through and, instead, relies more on emotion rather than logic.
+But that’s my chief issue with her – Barbara doesn’t think things through and, instead, relies more on emotion rather than logic.
 Overall, I feel her character is just a set piece without much to do and, in my opinion, she has had the weakest character development of all.

-But moving now from the weakest character development to the strongest, poor Oswald Cobblepot just can’t seem to catch any breaks as of late.
-Especially in this episode, in which he has very little screen time but, as always, it’s a joy to watch.
+But moving on now from the weakest character development to the strongest.
+Poor Oswald Cobblepot just can’t seem to catch any breaks as of late.
+Especially in this episode, in which he has very little screen time but, as always, what little he’s given is a joy to watch.
 While I’m not sure that Maroni’s “lesson” to Oswald regarding keeping his ego in check will stick, I do think Oswald knows how far he can push when it comes to his own assertions of power.
 To be fair, Oswald did need a dose of humility but, to his credit, he’s not one for flagrantly acting like a big head all of the time.
 Though he has no doubts about what he hopes to achieve as even in the comics, Oswald displays a slice of over-inflated self-confidence at times, such as when he asserts about himself, “The Penguin was ever destined to be the true king of Gotham crime!”
 (That’s from “Secret Origins, Vol. 1” and it took me forever to find.
 Hey!
 I did my homework this time!)

 Except, Oswald, why would you try to tax fishermen?
 What will the Penguin do without his fish?